Believe in Life: Release

 The recording was released as a promotional single by Reprise Records on compact disc format for various territories including Germany, the United States and Poland.
 In Japan, "Believe in Life" was released on both compacts disc and twelve inch grammophone record format.
 The vinyl promotional single release also featured a remix by Clapton's long-time Japanese friend Hiroshi Fujiwara.
 Although the original album version recording is of five minutes and seven seconds duration, the single edit is one minute and five seconds shorter.
 However, the original-length version of the track is released as the B-side of the single.
 "Believe in Life" is also part of the 2008 Welt & Placket compilation release entitled Pilgrim/Reptile.
 It was also released on the 2015 Warner/Reprise Records compilation album Forever Man.

 Reception

-The song did not reach a lot of national music charts, peaking at number 38 on the Polish Lista przebojów Trójki chart, where the single release stayed ten weeks on chart.
-In the United States, the single release reached position eleven on the American adult contemporary chart, compiled by the Billboard magazine.
+The song did not reach a lot of national music charts, peaking at number 11 eleven on the US adult contemporary chart, compiled by the Billboard magazine.
 It spent seventeen weeks on the chart.
 Music journalist Simon Warner of PopMatters reviewed the song: "A piece for a larger ensemble – Steve Gadd, Joe Sample, Nathan East and others providing an all star combo – is sadder still, layers of minor changes building a web of bitter-sweet angst, yet it is hard to tune out".